Shujun-He/RNAdegformer/README.md

 ### RNA degradation prediction
-In this page you can predict RNA degradation at each nucleotide and visualize the attention weights of the Nucleic Transformer
+In this page you can predict RNA degradation at each nucleotide and visualize the attention weights of the RNAdegformer

 ![RNA degradation](https://github.com/Shujun-He/RNAdegformer-Webapp/blob/main/files/rnapage.png)